-The Phoenix personal injury attorneys with Curiel & Runion Personal Injury Lawyers, treat our clients like family.
+The Phoenix personal injury attorneys with Curiel & Runion Personal Injury Lawyers treat our clients like family; our client reviews speak for themselves.
 That means cutting no corners, allocating all of the necessary resources your case needs, and providing compassionate, effective legal services at every stage of the process.
-We can help after a personal injury in Phoenix, AZ, by:
+Triumph Curiel and Derick Runion can help after a personal injury in Phoenix, Arizona, by:

 - Fully evaluating your damages and identifying the liable parties

 - Hiring experts when needed to strengthen your compensation claim